xander1111/CS444/project6/README.md

 Command line:
 * `make` or `make all` to build the library and test suite, produces an executable named `testfs`
+* `make test` to build and run the library and test suite
 * `make libvvsfs.a` to build the library by itself
 * `make clean` to remove build objects
 * `make pristine` to remove all build products